-Symptoms include a fever, cough and shortness of breath.
+Symptoms include a high fever, a new, continuous cough, and loss of, or change to, sense of smell or taste.
 Some may suffer from a mild illness and recover easily, while in other cases, infection can progress to pneumonia.
 Reports suggest that the elderly, those with weakened immune systems, diabetes, cancer and chronic lung disease are the most susceptible to serious illness and death.
 Symptoms can appear in as few as two days after infection or as long as 14 days.

 Care service employers should remember that they have a duty of care towards their staff, service users and visitors, and should take reasonable steps to protect their health and safety, preventing them from exposure to unnecessary risk.